NVIDIA/NeMo-Aligner/docs/user-guide/DPO.rst

 During training, the acc should generally be increasing, but don't worry if its absolute value remains low, as it doesn't correlate to finalised MTBench or MMLU scores.
 It should just be generally increasing.
 Other metrics to keep an eye on are the rewards_chosen_mean and rewards_rejected_mean, which represent the average of the "rewards" as defined above.
 Again, the absolute values aren't necessarily so important as the face the the chosen_mean should be greater than the rejected_mean over time, and the greater that difference, the better.
 All metrics will be grouped by either "train/" or "val/" in WandB, representing whether that metric is from the training or validation set, respectively.

+When it comes to ideal hyperparameters for DPO training, much will depend on the characteristics of your SFT (or base/foundation) model, so there are no one-size-fits-all parameters which will work in all cases.
+However, the following the following is a brief overview of which hyperparameters we have perturbed for various model sizes and their effects:

+* global_batch_size: generally, we have found that, all other parameters held equal, lower GBS performs worse.
+GBS of 256 or 512 seems to be the sweet spot for most models we trained
+* epochs: highly sensitive to training data size.
+We recommend you start with 1 epoch and then add on from there.
+We did not see any improvements beyond 3 epochs.
+* learning rate: we tested cosine annealing with a warmup of 10 steps, followed by a slow decay to a constant rate.
+That constant rate should be fairly low, we saw best performance with 9e-7 and 5-e7
+* ref_policy_kl_penalty: we generally saw better performance with lower values of 0.1, 0.2, 0.5, and 1.0.
+Occassionally values as high as 5.0 worked too.